 Modern MBCT however has more in common with clinical science than religion, and is a purely secular activity helping those who practice regularly to "fall awake" to what is going on around them "with more notices per minute" just like a sportsman in the zone, or a musician emphasising nuances in a piece of music that show his skill.

-Learning mindfulness with Sole Philosophy involves a pre-meeting by phone or in person with Sophie Jane, (free of charge) to discuss what mindfulness is and what it isn't, so each participant gets a good idea of what they might expect to benefit from by taking this course before they start.
+Learning mindfulness with Sole Philosophy involves an initial assessment to discuss what mindfulness is and what it isn't, so that each participant gets a good idea of what they might expect to benefit from by taking this course and in the long term from daily practice of mindfulness.
+The initial course usually takes 8 weeks to complete, but is only a starter in your mindful journey through life.